Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Results

 \section{Results}

 In this section, we first present the case study.
-Then we report the computational performance of the enhanced Benders decomposition, followed by the sensitivity analysis of the retrofitting cost of natural gas pipelines and offshore platforms.
+Then we report the computational performance of the stabilised adaptive Benders decomposition, followed by the sensitivity analysis of the retrofitting cost of natural gas pipelines and offshore platforms.
 Finally, we compare the solutions and costs between the REORIENT and investment-only models.
 The investment-only model is the REORIENT model without the retrofit and abandonment planning functions.
+All data used in the test instances is provided at \cite{reorient_data}.